-We have worked on landscapes and with individuals from Indonesia to the Klamath River, here are just a few moments we stopped to capture:
+We have worked across a variety landscapes and with individuals from Indonesia to the remote Klamath River.
+Here are a few moments along the way:

-From the headquarters of Sinarmas Forestry in Indonesia, to rural Chama, New Mexico, we led our international participants through a rigorous 14 days of burning to restore the epic Rio Grande watershed while providing training on the effective implementation of the Incident Command System (ICS).
+From the headquarters of Sinarmas Forestry in Indonesia, to rural Chama, New Mexico, we led our international participants through a rigorous 14 days of burning while providing training on effective implementation of the Incident Command System (ICS).

 Chama Training Exchange

 On a remote ranch along the Colorado-New Mexico border, we implemented burns to promote elk and deer habitat, and to protect resources from intense summer wildfires.

 Fall 2018 Cal Fire Fuels Reduction Grant with TREX

 Completing the State Response Area Fire Prevention Fund grant project, we combined efforts to treat an 86.5 acre portion of Yurok Ancestral Territory with prescribed fire.

 The burn reduced fuels across the high-risk area between homes and Highway 169, and helped stimulate growth of cultural resources while training local and visiting fire workers.